 - The times the noise starts and then stops

 The noise record sheets should cover three weeks.
-If the noise is still there after three weeks, you need to hand the sheets to us.
+If the noise is still there after three weeks, you need to send the sheets to us.

-If we agree that the noise is a statutory nuisance, we’ll investigate.
-An Environmental Health Officer may visit your home to assess the problem or they may be able to install noise monitoring equipment.
+If we agree that the noise could be a statutory nuisance, we’ll investigate.
+An officer may visit your home to assess the problem or they may be able to install noise monitoring equipment.

-We serve Abatement Notices if the noise is proved to be a statutory nuisance.
-It goes through the Magistrates Court.
+We serve Abatement Notices under the Environmental Protection Act 1990 if the noise is proved to be a statutory nuisance.
+An appeal against a notice can be made through the Magistrates Court.

-If the problem continues, we can impose a fine of up to £5000.
-Further fines can be made for subsequent offences.
+If the problem continues, a prosecution can result in an unlimited fine and further fines can be made for subsequent offences.

-If we don’t agree that the noise is statutory nuisance, Environmental Health and Consumer Services will take no further action.
-You may feel you are still suffering from noise problems, in which case you have every right to take private action through the Magistrates Court.
+If we don’t agree that the noise is statutory nuisance, the Council will take no further action.
+You may feel you are still suffering from noise problems, in which case you have a right to take private action through the Magistrates Court.